rikaa15/euler-usdce-scusd/README.md

    const STATIC_REWARD_SUPPLY_APR = BigDecimal.fromString("0.0365") // 3.65%
    const STATIC_REWARD_BORROW_APR = BigDecimal.fromString("0.0032") // 0.32%
    ```
+This is setup this way because I wanted to make everything work with just subgraph but it does not allow real-time API updates.
+For automated updates, we can perhaps add script to fetch from Merkl API and auto-deploy to subgraph.

 2. **Set Collateral Address**
    Make sure the correct collateral address is used: